Plano Employment Lawyers: Drafting Employment Contracts and Independent Contractor Agreements

 In order to do business, you have to entrust key employees with valuable confidential information pertaining to methods of production, secret formulae, customer lists, and other trade secrets.
 There is no way around it.

 But when a top employee leaves your company, she or he is in a position to take that information to a competitor – or to become your competitor – because of the training they received and the information they gained while in your employ.
 That’s why it’s critical to protect your business up front with a well-crafted employment contract containing specific, well-defined protective clauses and agreements.

-North Texas employment attorney Laura Calhoun gives you the tools you need to keep your workforce happy and productive and your business profitable and protected.
+Our North Texas employment attorneys can give you the tools you need to keep your workforce happy and productive and your business profitable and protected.
 By staying up to date on employment law developments, our firm is able to deliver enforceable employment contracts tailored to your needs, with: